Abbe Kesterson demonstrates Bcalm, an inhaler that could be...

 This weekend I attended the Texas Wine and Grape Growers Association (TWGGA) Annual Conference and Trade Show in San Marcos.
 I was there representing the new partnership between VESTA and the AC2 Bio-Link Regional Center.
 Scott Kohls, co-PI for the VESTA Center, manned the booth and trained me to deliver the "correct spiel" to interested participants.
 Austin Community College is the latest college to join the consortium of schools who support VESTA.
 VESTA offers online courses in wine making (enology), viticulture, and the business of wine making.
-The online components include an hour each...
+The online components include an hour each week where students from "all over"...
 Read more

 New incoming students to the biotechnology program are presented with their white laboratory coats.
 This signifies their commitment to ethical laboratory practices.
 The student's name is monogrammed into the fabric above the breast pocket on the left side of the jacket.
 On the right side, the biotechnology logo is attached, which bears the quintessential double helix and the statement, "Tomorrow's Careers Today."
 The logo was designed by a former biotechnology student, Scott Brasfield, as part of his required community service.
 Attached to the left sleeve is the BCTC logo.